emer/leabra/README.md

 * `ActDel` delta activation: change in Act from one cycle to next -- can be useful to track where changes are taking place
 * `ActAvg` = average activation (of final plus phase activation state) over long time intervals (time constant = DtPars.AvgTau -- typically 200) -- useful for finding hog units and seeing overall distribution of activation
 * `Noise` = noise value added to unit (`ActNoiseParams` determines distribution, and when / where it is added)
-* `GiSyn` = aggregated synaptic inhibition (from Inhib projections) -- time integral of GiRaw -- this is added with computed FFFB inhibition to get the full inhibition in Gi
+* `GiSyn` = aggregated synaptic inhibition (from Inhib pathways) -- time integral of GiRaw -- this is added with computed FFFB inhibition to get the full inhibition in Gi
 * `GiSelf` = total amount of self-inhibition -- time-integrated to avoid oscillations

 The following are more implementation-level variables used in integrating synaptic inputs: